johnnyd710/cs-680-project/README.md

 Furnance 1 1-16-17 - furnance 1 after repair

 ## target to beat: one week in advance is when they were noticing it

+# how to run:

+in src/ folder:

+python3 make_data.py (name of data set) (interval for feature engineering) python3 make_som.py (which data set to train)

+* note: data is protected for confidentially